 Students must have their immunization records reviewed and updated by a healthcare professional.
 The Faculty of Nursing highly recommends that this be done at the University Health Centre.
 Please contact the University Health Centre at 780-492-2612 to make an appointment to have your immunizations reviewed and have this section of the form completed.

 Students should bring all childhood and previous immunization records to the appointment.
 These can be obtained by contacting the student’s local public health centre, school, family physician, or wherever the student may have had childhood immunizations completed.
 Students who cannot obtain their records should consult with the University Health Centre for advice.
 Immunizations will be updated based on individual assessment.
-Refer to part A of the Medical Clearance Form for a complete list of required immunizations.

 5. Police Information Check with vulnerable sector check (Security Clearance Check)